syncfusion-content/angular-docs/angular/TreeGrid/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting-Started with Angular TreeGrid | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Angular TreeGrid control, its elements, and more
-platform: Angular
+platform: TreeGrid
-control: TreeGrid
+control: Getting Started
 documentation: ug
 ---